In hope or despair, Kenyans choose new president from familiar faces | Politics

 In hope or despair, Kenyans choose new president from familiar faces

+Many young people did not even register to vote, electoral commission figures showed.
+Some said they were fed up of widening inequality and do not trust either candidate.
+The 2007 and 2017 polls were marred by violence after disputes over alleged rigging.
+In northern Eldas town, Tuesday's election was postponed for a day after violent clashes between rival sides, election officials said.

 Ruto, 55, has been President Uhuru Kenyatta's deputy for nine years, though the two have fallen out.
-Instead, Kenyatta endorsed veteran opposition leader Odinga, 77.
-Odinga, a former political prisoner, picked ex-justice minister Martha Karua as his running mate.
-If elected, she would be the nation's first female vice president in a nation where women candidates often face violent attacks.
+Instead, Kenyatta endorsed Odinga, 77.
+Odinga's chosen running mate is former justice minister Martha Karua.
+If elected, she would be the first female vice president in a nation where women candidates often face violence.

-Four opinion polls published last week put Odinga ahead by six to eight points.
-Ruto dismissed them as fake.
 Kenya is a stable nation in a volatile region, a close Western ally that hosts regional headquarters for Alphabet , Visa and other international groups.
 However, less than 0.1% of Kenyans own more wealth than the bottom 99.9% combined, according to Oxfam.

-FAITHFUL VOTERS In the western city of Kisumu, David Onyango, 34, had been queuing for nearly four hours and said turnout was the biggest he'd ever seen.

-Near the Rift Valley town of Eldoret, Ruto's political heartland, Gideon Mengech woke up at 3 a.m. to vote.
-"I am honoured to be here," he said.

-In other places, some polling stations opened late and some biometric kits used to identify voters failed work properly.
-The commission extended voting time in stations that had delays.
-In Narok, some names beginning with certain letters were missing from lists.
-In northern Eldas town, the election was postponed a day for nearly 24,000 voters after violent clashes between rival candidates, election officials said.

-On Monday, the commission suspended two gubernatorial elections and two parliamentary races, citing ballot printing errors.
-Kenya's traditional ethnic voting dynamics may also dampen turnout.
-The largest ethnic group, the Kikuyu, have provided three out of Kenya's four presidents.
-This time, there is no Kikuyu candidate, although both frontrunners have Kikuyu deputies.
+FAITHFUL VOTERS

+Some citizens queued for hours, joyous to support their candidates.
+But others were haunted by violence sparked by past election disputes.
+Police were hunting the MP for Kimilili constituency, Didmus Barasa, after he allegedly shot a man dead.
+In Dadaab in the north, journalist and eyewitness Mohamed Barud said two competing sides clashed using knives and machetes, seriously injuring three people.

 Ruto comes from the populous Kalenjin community, based in the Rift Valley, while Odinga's Luo ethnic group have their heartland in western Kenya.
+Some polling stations opened late and closed late; a few biometric kits used to identify voters failed to work properly.
+Some names were missing from lists in some areas.

+In northern Garissa town, pastoralist Idiris Hussein Adan voted after four hours of delays, but said four of his sons could not because the worst drought in 40 years had forced them to take their livestock far away.
+More than 4 million Kenyans need food aid due to the drought, which was barely been mentioned during the campaigns.
 CHALLENGES AHEAD

 The next president will have to tackle soaring food, fuel and fertiliser prices.
 They must also repay the loans that funded outgoing President Kenyatta's infrastructure boom.
 Ruto has sought to capitalise on growing anger among poor Kenyans by promising to provide loans for small enterprises.

 Odinga, who has competed unsuccessfully in four previous elections, promises to tackle corruption and make peace with political opponents.
-The 2007 and 2017 polls were marred by violence after disputes over alleged rigging.
 To avoid a run-off, a presidential candidate needs more than 50 percent of votes and at least 25 percent of votes in more than half of Kenya's 47 counties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)